kumardeepak2k/project_1_Data_jobs_dashboard/README.md

 - **High demand for Data Engineers and Machine Learning Engineers** compared to Data Analysts.
 - **SQL, Python, and Cloud technologies** (AWS, Azure, GCP) are the most frequently mentioned skills.
 - **The USA, UK, and India** have the highest number of job openings.
-- **Remote jobs** have increased significantly post-2020.
-- **Glassdoor listings** tend to provide more salary information than LinkedIn.

-## How to Use This Project
-1. Open the Excel file containing the dataset.
-2. Use filters and pivot tables to explore job trends.
-3. Check the visualizations for key insights.
-4. Modify the dataset and run new analyses based on your requirements.

 ## Future Improvements
 - Automating data collection from job portals.